-Assets included in the Balance Sheet at current value are revalued annually, with the exception of low value and de minimis assets.
+Other PPE valuations are carried out by the Council's qualified valuers "to exisiting" assets included in the Balance Sheet at current value are revalued annually, with the exception of low value and de minimis assets.
 Annual valuations of council dwellings are carried out by a specialist external valuer.